 and using them to make your decision.

 It is said that nowadays most women in the western world use only 20% of their body wisdom.
-We are living in a predominantly masculine society where the feminine gifts of intuition, feeling, allowance and emotional intelligence are shamed and suppressed.
+We are living in a predominantly masculine-minded and focused society where the feminine gifts of intuition, feeling, allowance and emotional intelligence are often suppressed.
 A woman who has trouble letting go, trusting, feeling, loving, emotionally opening and just surrendering to love and intimacy, is in her unhealthy energy.
 Many women can’t connect to their body and their emotions; they are more comfortable living from their heads rather than their hearts, which ultimately disconnects them further from themselves.

 There’s a society of people who have become incredibly angry, aggressive and emotionally imbalanced; all this stemming from inner pain when people are forced to be something against their very nature.
 When we are forced to live against the natural flow of our energy, we are essentially being denied a part of our individuality, integrity and worthiness.